 A signature guarantee is designed to protect you and Fidelity from fraud.
-Fidelity may require that your request be made in writing and include a signature guarantee in certain circumstances, such as:
+If you hold your shares in a Fidelity[®] mutual fund account and submit your request to Fidelity by mail, Fidelity may require that your request be made in writing and include a signature guarantee in certain circumstances, such as:

-- When you wish to sell more than \$100,000 worth of shares. - When the address on your account (record address) has changed within the last 15 days or you are requesting that a check be mailed to an address different than the record address.

-- When you are requesting that redemption proceeds be paid to someone other than the account owner. - In certain situations when the redemption proceeds are being transferred to a Fidelity[®] mutual fund account with a different registration.
+- When you wish to sell more than \$100,000 worth of shares. - When the address on your account (record address) has changed within the last 15 days or you are requesting that a check be mailed to an address different than the record address. - When you are requesting that redemption proceeds be paid to someone other than the account owner. - In certain situations when the redemption proceeds are being transferred to a Fidelity[®] mutual fund account with a different registration.